HBRS-SDP/ss24-flightmare-simulation-parametrisation/docs/usage_instructions.md

 ## Running the ROS Example Test
 Once everting is installed sucuessfully and Catkin build is succesful.
-- **Adding Unity to Flightmare**
-Download the Flightmare Unity Binary [RPG_Flightmare.tar.xz](https://github.com/uzh-rpg/flightmare/releases/latest/download/RPG_Flightmare.tar.xz) for rendering from the Releases and extract it into the **/path/to/flightmare/flightrender**.
 - **Build examples in Flightros**
   ```
   catkin build flightros -DBUILD_SAMPLES:=ON